kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 $ kubectl delete statefulset web statefulset "web" deleted
 ```
+Examine the output of the `kubectl get` command running in the first terminal,

-Wait for all of the Pods to transition to Terminating.
+and wait for all of the Pods to transition to Terminating.

 ```shell
 $ kubectl get pods -w -l app=nginx